zeroluck/docs/sources/faq/troubleshooting.md

 ## Add admin for gluu server

-Please follow this steps to restore your Gluu admin account (you will probably need to substitute actual port, bind names and hostnames with ones used by your installation):
+Please follow these steps to restore your Gluu admin account (you will probably need to substitute actual port, bind names and hostnames with ones used by your installation):

 1) Login into Gluu's chroot environment with the command below: